The Bay of Fires is a short drive from the town of St Helens on the North East coast of Tasmania.

 The town of St Helens is known for its sheltered waters.
 It is a two and half hour drive from Launceston and three and half hours from Hobart.
 You can also take a longer but very scenic drive from Launceston via Scottsdale.
 It is a winding road but if you have time you will not be disappointed as the landscape is breathtaking.

-The Great Eastern Drive along the east coast is recommended for its stunning landscape and sensational beach views to and from Hobart.
+The Great Eastern Drive to and from Hobart along the east coast is recommended for its stunning landscape and sensational beach coastal views.

 Australian Domestic Airlines